tucksravin/incidental-fox-productivity/README.md

-make animations to mask unvoidable loads and slowdowns get rid of unexpected width/height attr error from console unify all fetch method syntax get completed todoist tasks for going back (might need to convert to sync api) make nav for all options
+make animations to mask unvoidable loads and slowdowns get rid of unexpected width/height attr error from console unify all fetch method syntax get completed todoist tasks for going back and include checkmarks (might need to convert to sync api) make nav for all options

 ### features for later

-set up the full width versions of the toggl v todoist view drag n drop and resize on time bars graphic design on tasks and time entries to float based on when they're on the schedule animate the time bars logo design add more developed auth rules for firebase (fireship course) move todoist api to express server if it remains inconsistent add check if internet goes out while someone is browsing
+set up the full width versions of the toggl v todoist view drag n drop and resize on time bars animate the time bars logo design add more developed auth rules for firebase (fireship course) calendar view move todoist api to express server if it remains inconsistent add check if internet goes out while someone is browsing

 ### features for much later

-turn the time bars into circles like the journal customize colors and projects customize time span covered (probably just forward and back) deeper reports in a calendar view
+make my own time entering ui (or this? <https://codesandbox.io/s/condescending-colden-7gjkp?file=/App.svelte> or <https://fengyuanchen.github.io/pickerjs/> ) turn the time bars into circles like the journal graphic design on tasks and time entries to float based on when they're on the schedule customize colors and projects customize time span covered (probably just forward and back) deeper reports in a calendar view